 If a family is moving, either within Cranston or to another school district, the office is to be notified ahead of time to ensure an effective transition between Oak Lawn and a child’s new school.
 When visiting your child’s new school, please complete a Release of Records form so all educational records may be sent to your child’s new school.
 Prior to your child’s last day at Oak Lawn, please return all school materials and/or school property.

 Sharing Academic Progress

-Report cards are disseminated for students in Grades 1-5 at the end of each quarter.
-Please be advised that students in grade 1 only receive grades for work habits in addition to a comment within their 1st quarter report card.
-Kindergarten students will receive their report cards on a pilot trimester system this year.
+Report cards are disseminated for students in Grades K-5 at the end of each tri-semester.
 Report card envelopes are to be signed and returned the day after being sent home.

 If you choose to meet with your child’s teacher for a conferences, please call the office and leave a message or email your child’s teacher directly (see faculty listing for email addresses).
 Conferences can be scheduled at any time during the school year, preferably before or after school.

 Want To Get Involved?